About Mount Holyoke College

 Chemist and educator Mary Lyon founded Mount Holyoke College (then called Mount Holyoke Female Seminary) in 1837, nearly a century before women gained the right to vote.
 The first of the Seven Sisters—the female equivalent of the once predominantly male Ivy League—Mount Holyoke offered a rigorous program of study at a time when higher education for women was a revolutionary idea.
 The school quickly became synonymous with academic excellence and brilliant teaching and became a model for many other women’s colleges.
 In 1893, the seminary curriculum was phased out and the institution’s name was changed to Mount Holyoke College.

-Today, Mount Holyoke is a highly selective, nondenominational, residential, research liberal arts college for women located in the Connecticut River Valley of western Massachusetts.
-The College’s 2,250 students hail from 48 states and 74 countries.
-Its 234 full-time and part-time instructional faculty are devoted to undergraduate teaching and cutting-edge research.
-A little over half of the faculty are women; a fifth are individuals of color; and over 30 percent were born abroad.
+Today, Mount Holyoke is a highly selective, nondenominational, not-for-profit, residential, independent, research liberal arts college for women located in the Connecticut River Valley of western Massachusetts.
+The College’s 2,330 students hail from 47 states and 57 countries.
+Its 212 full-time and part-time instructional faculty are devoted to undergraduate teaching and cutting-edge research.
+Over half of the faculty are women; a quarter are individuals of color; over half speak a language other than English and over a quarter earned a degree from an institution abroad.
 With a student-faculty ratio of 10 to 1 and with most classes averaging 10–19 students, faculty and students collaborate closely on academic course work and research.

 The College operates on a semester calendar, with an optional January Intersession offering opportunities for research, independent study, projects of students’ own choice, travel, internships, and study.
 The College’s Professional and Graduate Education program offers graduate programs and optional additional opportunities to undergraduates during January and summer sessions.
 The College’s accreditation was approved for continuation by the New England Association of Schools and Colleges, Inc., through its commission on Institutions of Higher Education, in 2008.